 A lifetime learner, Bob’s educational background includes an MBA and a MS in Technology Management.
 He brings a great deal of practical experience in administrative and facility management, technology management, and financial management.
 Bob’s focus will be to create sound operating policies and procedures, well defined position descriptions, and a more inclusive budgeting process with monthly financial reporting to leadership.

 Sister Kathy has served as the Director of Faith Formation at Presentation since 2001.
 A religious sister of the Order of St. Benedict since 1950, she received a B.A. in Elementary Education from the College of St. Benedict and an M.A. in Religious Education from the Jesuit University in Detroit, MI.
 Throughout her years as a Benedictine Sister, she has served in nine different parishes in a variety of roles including teacher, director of faith formation, pastoral minister, liturgist, and sacristan.
 She thoroughly enjoys the interaction she has with the parish community and well as her own monastic community.

-Karen Simons began as Secretary in August of 2006.
+Karen Simons began as Secretary in August of 2006 and now serves part-time assisting as Funeral Coordinator, Wedding Coordinator, and HR& Admin Assistant.
 Previously, she worked in the Human Resources Department of Control Data Corporation for 20 years.
 A graduate of Presentation School and Archbishop Murray High School, she has been involved in the parish for approximately 45 years.
-She has also served as a wedding coordinator, organist, usher, and Girl Scout leader.
+She has also served as organist, usher, and Girl Scout leader.
 Her three daughters are graduates of Presentation School as well.
 She enjoys sewing, knitting, travel, and spending time with her grandchildren.